adamc3123/dotfiles/vim/cheatsheet.md

 CTRL-]          Follow a link
 CTRL-t          Go back

+## Scrolling/motion
+w               words forward
+e               forward to the end of a word b               backward to the start of a word
+z.
+Center cusor in middle of the screen
+{               Paragraphs forward
+}               Paragraphs backward

 ## Windows
 CTRL-w k        Select the window to the top
 CTRL-w j        Select the window to the bottom